Ping.SendAsync Method (String, Object)

 Asynchronously attempts to send an Internet Control Message Protocol (ICMP) echo message to the specified computer, and receive a corresponding ICMP echo reply message from that computer.

 [HostProtectionAttribute(SecurityAction.LinkDemand, ExternalThreading = true)] public void SendAsync( string hostNameOrAddress, Object userToken )

 A String that identifies the computer that is the destination for the ICMP echo message.
 The value specified for this parameter can be a host name or a string representation of an IP address.

 An object that is passed to the method invoked when the asynchronous operation completes.

-hostNameOrAddress is nullptr or is an empty string ("").
+hostNameOrAddress is null or is an empty string ("").

 A call to SendAsync method is in progress.